Zalexanninev15/VBoxTabs-Manager/README.md

 ## Description

-**VBoxTabs Manager** is a application that allows you to gather all running VirtualBox virtual machines into a single window with tabs.
+**VBoxTabs Manager** is an application that allows you to collect all running VirtualBox virtual machines into one tabbed window (window grouping).
 All elements and functionality of VirtualBox windows are fully preserved.

 ## Features